ioanazelko/dustfizz3D/README.md

 Install the required packages in your Conda environment:

 `conda install -c anaconda configparser`

-`conda install -c conda-forge healpy h5py scipy pandas ptemcee`
+`conda install -c conda-forge corner healpy h5py scipy pandas ptemcee`

 You may still need to install the `str2bool` package with pip using `pip install str2bool`